weil21/logos_public/README.md

-This repository contains logos for general use (experimental platform)
+This repository contains logos and other documents for general use (experimental platform)

 Source declaration
 Logo for smartphone and hotel from here:<br>